superluminar-io/aws_fundamentals_workshop/docs/labs/lab_1/0_cdk_intro.md

 # Lab 1: Introduction to AWS CDK

+This lab provides an introduction to AWS Cloud Development Kit (CDK), covering its core concepts, setup process, and advantages over other AWS deployment methods.

 ## Overview of AWS CDK

 The AWS Cloud Development Kit (CDK) is an open-source software development framework that allows developers to define cloud infrastructure using familiar programming languages such as TypeScript, JavaScript, Python, Java, and C#.
 By leveraging the power of these high-level programming languages, AWS CDK enables developers to create reusable cloud components, called constructs, which can be composed together to build complex cloud applications.
 The CDK abstracts the intricate details of AWS CloudFormation, making it easier to provision and manage AWS resources.